FAA Says 1,907-ft-tall Oklahoma City Tower Could Be 'Hazard' to Air Travel

 The FAA and local airports are concerned straight-in approaches could be unsafe.
 The FAA, according to the report, received 20 letters objecting to the construction, while only two approved of the tower’s construction.
 Major concerns identified in the objection letters were a need to “lengthen time and paths for aircrafts at the affected airports for both take-offs and landings,” the report states.

-The director of Will Rogers International Airport stated in a letter to the FAA that due to The Legends' proposed height, an elevated minimum vectoring altitude (MVA) would cause airplanes to make longer descents, and "its location would also infringe on airspace for multiple airports."
+The Oklahoma City Airport Trust, which manages Will Rogers International Airport, stated in a letter to the FAA that due to The Legends' proposed height, an elevated minimum vectoring altitude (MVA) would cause airplanes to make longer descents, and "its location would also infringe on airspace for multiple airports."

-The letter continues, the building's height would likely “increase travel time” for flights, adding “adverse changes” to takeoffs and “creating the safety of flight issues, across the state’s largest city, according to local outlets.
-ENR requested a copy of the letter, but received no response.
+The letter also says issues arising from the building's height would likely increase travel time for passengers, adding “adverse changes” to departure procedures and “create the safety of flight issues” in the area, according to local news station KOCO 5.